Jessica Main in Vancouver, 2009

 Jessica Main in Japan, 2006

 Asian Studies: Together with colleagues at Asian Studies, Jessica is working to expand the undergraduate and graduate course offerings covering Buddhism, Japanese religions, and religions in Asia.
-Courses currently offered and coming soon:
+Courses she has offered:

 - ASIA 110: Introduction to Major Eastern Traditions